Donders-Institute/bidscoin/docs/utilities.rst

                             Show duecredit citations for your BIDS repository.
 You can also add duecredit summary arguments (without dashes), e.g. `style {apa,harvard1}` or `format {text,bibtex}`.
+      -r, --reset           Restore the settings, plugins and template bidsmaps in your home directory to their default values
       --tracking {yes,no,show}
                             Show the usage tracking info {show}, or set usage tracking to {yes} or {no}
       -v, --version         Show the installed version and check for updates